zendesk/ruby_memprofiler_pprof/IMPLEMENTATION.md

 ## Concepts

 The core idea of RMP is to trap every object allocation and free.
 When an object is allocated, RMP collects details of what was allocated as well as a full Ruby backtrace of what code led to the allocation.
-This is saved in two places; in a singly linked list of allocation samples, and in a hashtable of heap samples.
-When the object is freed, the sample is removed from the heap sample map (but NOT from the allocation sample list).
+This is saved in a hashtable of heap samples.
+When the object is freed, the sample is removed from the heap sample map.

-When `#flush` is called on the collector, that creates the pprof data, containing one set of measurements for what was in the allocation sample list (that's `allocations`/`allocations_size`), and another set of measurements for what's in the heap sample map (that's `retained_objects`/`retained_size`).
-Once the pprof data is generated, the allocation sample list is cleared.
+When `#flush` is called on the collector, that creates the pprof data, the collector walks all the (still-live) objects in the heap sample map and measures their size with `rb_obj_memsize_of`; it records both the number of live allocations (`retained_objects`) and their size (`retained_size`) and emits these into the pprof protobuf data.

-Thus, in each profile, you see what codepaths allocated memory since the last profile flush, and what codepaths allocated memory (since profiling started) that's still alive at the time the profile was generated.
+Thus, in each profile, you see what codepaths allocated memory (since profiling started) that's still alive at the time the profile was generated.

 ## C extension implementation